2663211/Clubs-Connect/terrestrial-trappist/src/content/docs/analysis/user_stories.md

 - As an SGO officer, I can disable CSOs that do not meet the requirements so that they become inactive.
 - As an SGO officer, I can assign roles to different users so that they have access to specific functions.
 - As an SGO officer, I can delete CSOs from the application if they have been inactive for a long time so that the application stays up to date.
+- As an SGO officer, I can remove a member from the CSO, So that the member no longer has access to CSO resources, events, or internal information.
+- As an SGO officer, I can add new members to a CSO, so that they can access CSO resources, events, or internal information.
+- As an SGO officer, I can update the details of an existing CSO so that information shown to users is always accurate and up to date.
+- As an SGO officer, I can update my profile so that I can add more information about me.
+- As an SGO officer, I can search for users on the dashboard so that I can change their roles.
+- As an SGO officer, I can change a user’s role from a regular user to an executive, so that they can be added as executives of CSOs.
+- As an SGO officer, I can post announcements on the announcements page so that executives have access to important information for managing their CSOs.
+- As an SGO officer, I can edit an announcement I posted so that I can correct or update the information.
+- As an SGO officer, I can delete an announcement I posted so that outdated or irrelevant information does not clutter the database.

 ## Executive member

-- As an executive with posting access, I can post on the CSO page so that followers stay updated.
+- As an executive, I can post on the CSO page so that followers stay updated.
+- As an executive, I can add events for CSOs so that users can keep track of them.
-- As an executive with the treasurer portfolio or similar role, I can request a financial statement so that I can see the CSO’s account balance.
+- As an executive, I can view the announcements page so that I can stay informed about requirements and updates for running my CSO.
-- As an executive with the secretary portfolio or similar role, I can submit a venue booking form to the SGO so that I can host events.
+- As an executive, I can edit a post I created so that I can correct or update the information.
-- As an executive I can request a collaboration with other CSOs so that we can work together.
+- As an executive, I can delete a post I created so that outdated or irrelevant information does not clutter the database.
-- As an executive, I can see the CSO's that I am a part of to be able to interact with them.
+- As an executive.
+I can send an email to an SGO officer so that I can get personalized assistance.